 Listed below are key (not all) court documents regarding the legal motions, claims, counterclaims, appeals and judgements made by all parties including the plaintiffs, defendants, judges and intervenors in the case.
 All these documents can be found at the courthouse (for more information, click HERE).

 These documents are listed to help clarify both the timeline of the case and the arguments of all parties.
 Documents are presented to the court and are made public once they are formally filed.
 Sometimes there is a lag between when they are presented and when they are filed.
 Dates used are from when a document was submitted to the court.
+For information about how to access court document, click HERE.

 For a Beginners Guide to Legal Definitions, click HERE.